A wreath of holly made of books, mistletoe and candy canes on a red background with white stars

 As book lovers, we’re all in on the secret: there is no gift quite like a perfectly chosen book.
 Whether it’s a page-turning novel, a moving collection of poems, or a thought-provoking work of non-fiction – the right book has the power to shift how we see the world.

 And now that the season of gift-giving is upon us, we find ourselves scribbling lists and searching for that just-right present for our nearest and dearest.
 But even the most dedicated reader could use a spark of inspiration, now and then.
 So, who better to ask than the people who know books best?
-From Booker Prize shortlistees and International Booker Prize judges to this year’s judges, we’ve asked our friends to tell us which books they’ll be gifting in 2024 – books that’ll charm, dazzle, and stick with your loved ones long after the wrapping paper is gone.
+From Booker Prize shortlistees and International Booker Prize judges to this year’s judges, we’ve asked our friends to tell us which books they’ll be gifting this Christmas – books that’ll charm, dazzle, and stick with your loved ones long after the wrapping paper is gone.

 This is an all-time favourite of mine, and I’m choosing it now because I recently dipped into it, as I sometimes do when I’m trying to feel my way back into writing.
 It’s a good book to gift – short and jewel-like in its prose, which has the simple clean clarity of poetry at its best.
 You read the opening lines – ‘The train came out of the tunnel into the snow country.
 The earth lay white under the night sky’ – and you are there, in the novel, in the midst of winter, in a dreamscape, silent and strange.